es128/cbify/README.md

 If provided a function whose last named argument is `cb` or `callback` (or even if it just contains `callback`), then that function will be returned unchanged.

-The `this` context the callbackify'd function is called with will be preserved for the underlying function.
-Feel free to use `bind`, `apply`, etc as you would have before implementing callbackify.
+The `this` context the cbify'd function is called with will be preserved for the underlying function.
+Feel free to use `bind`, `apply`, etc as you would have before implementing cbify.

 ## Similar modules